-- Here, select destination where you would like to migrate the company file.
+- Here, select the destination where you would like to migrate the company file.
 Next, sign in to QB online accountant.

-- Check mark the “yes move my stock using FIFO, select the starting date” and choose the required date from which you need to migrate your data.
+- Check mark the “Yes move my stock using FIFO, select the starting date” and choose the required date from which you need to migrate your data.

 - Click on continue to end the process and migrate your company data to QuickBooks online.

 We hope the measures conveyed in this article were helpful in successfully removing the QuickBooks migration Failed unexpectedly Windows 11.
 However, suppose there is any user still unable to mend the QuickBooks migration problem in that circumstance.
 In that case, we strongly recommend contacting the QuickBooks Data migration team at +1-888-538-1314 to get assistance.